_geoffroy's%20cat.jpg)

 Ecology and Behaviour

-Geoffroy’s cats are mostly nocturnal-crepuscular, but not exclusively so.
+The Geoffroy’s cat is solitary, and spends most of its time on the ground, despite also being able to climb well.
+During the day it likes to rest in thickets or in hollow trees.
+Geoffroy’s cats are mostly nocturnal-crepuscular, but not exclusively.
 Activity patterns may differ according to region.
 In the Yungas foothills, the Geoffroy’s cat was recorded 55% of the time at night, 36% at twilight, and 9% in broad daylight.
 They also note that the species activity may vary in accordance with lunar phases.
 In southern Brazil the Geoffroy’s cat activity peaks between 21:00–22:00 h in the Autumn, and 20:00–21:00 h in Summer, while maintaining bimodal activity throughout the entire year (a peak of nocturnal activity and a peak of twilight activity).
 It is suggested that the Geoffroy’s cat maximizes hunting efficiency by synchronizing its activity periods with that of its preferred prey.
 When prey is scarce however, the activity peak shifts to the morning rather than evening.

 The Geoffroy’s cat shares its habitat with the pampas cat and other large felids such as the puma.
 They occasionally fall prey to the puma.
 In Argentina it is thought to compete with the Kodkod (Leopardus guigna).
 In the Andean Forest of Patagonia as well as the coastal areas of Buenos Aires province, diet segregation facilitates the coexistence of the Geoffroy’s cat with the culpeo (Lycalopex culpaeus) with high spatio-temporal overlap.
 Some studies suggest that a low density of ocelots contributes to a higher density of the Geoffroy’s cat in central Argentina and Bolivia.
-In Uruguay, following the elimination of large felids over time, the Geoffroy’s cat, margay and pampas cat has filled the niche of top predators.
+In Uruguay, following the elimination of large felids over time, the Geoffroy’s cat, margay and pampas cat have filled the niche of top predators.

+Woodlands and wood patches seem to play an important role in the ecology of the species either as refuges, hunting areas, or for territorial marking.
+Wood patches are important communication centres where information is exchanged among individuals in the form of faecal scent marks deposited in large latrines.
+The Geoffroy’s cat is known to disperse over a distance of more than 100 km and has an approximate home range size from 0.2–12 km², with males having larger home ranges than females.
+The extent of overlap between males and females varies according to prey availability.
 Sexual maturity is reached at an age of 18 months for females and 24 months for males but can also be as early as 9–12 months.
-The birth season is from December to May, where a mother will have between one and four kittens.
-The oestrus lasts for 2–3 days, the oestrus cycle for 12 days and gestation for 72–78 days.
+The birth season is from December to May, where a mother will have between one and three kittens.
+The oestrus lasts for 2–3 days, the oestrus cycle for 12 days and gestation for 62–76 days.

 Prey